nayana400/nayana400/README.md

 - 👀 My educatinal qulification is MCA  and
   I have recently certified in PG diploma in Advance Computing (Full stack web Development).

--🌱 My technical skills are C++, Java,Datastructure,Database Technologies,HTML and CSS,React.
+-🌱 My technical skills are C++, Java,Datastructure,Database Technologies,HTML and CSS,React,Jva Script.

 -💞Iam looking to collaborate on full Stack Software development.